 With your execs, you’ll probably want to go in the opposite direction.
 You’ll want to help lower their gaze a bit from the big-picture visionary stuff they focus on all the time, so they can see the work that needs to get done in the medium-term to realize their long-term vision.

-You might say to your executive team, “As you know, this is our five-year vision for the product, and we’ll get there, but let me quickly walk you through what we’re planning to accomplish in the next year—both to generate revenue today and to move us closer to that longer-term objective.”
+You might say to your executive team, “As you know, this is our five-year vision for the product.
+And we’ll get there.
+But let me walk through what we’re planning to accomplish in the next year.
+We are working both to generate revenue today and to move us closer to that longer-term objective.”

 Of course, even at this one-year view, you’ll want to use details sparingly.
 Your executives probably aren’t going to be interested in hearing about your plans for resource allocation or your internal estimates for smaller initiatives or the dependencies among these smaller initiatives.
 So keep the tactical details to a minimum here, and present just enough information to visually walk your execs through the key milestones slated for the coming year.